Group Cross-Correlations with Faintly Constrained Filters: Integral Transforms as Cross-Correlations

-Now in the terminology by \citet{10.5555/3454287.3455107}, the function ${\omega' \colon G \rightarrow \R}$ is a \enquote{one-argument kernel} and their constraint on $\omega'$ (which in their notation is $\kappa$ for both, their one- and their two-argument kernel) is bi-equivariance with respect to the stabilizer of the group action ${G \curvearrowright B}$; this is \mbox{\citep[Theorem 3.2]{10.5555/3454287.3455107}}.
+Before we proceed with the construction of filters from kernels, we use the above example, to compare the present notion of a group cross-correlation to the approach by \citet{10.5555/3454287.3455107}, which is also surveyed in \mbox{\citep[Section 3.2]{Gerken2023-dm}}.
+In their terminology the function ${\omega' \colon G \rightarrow \R}$ is a \enquote{one-argument kernel} and their constraint on $\omega'$ (which in their notation is $\kappa$ for both, their one- and their two-argument kernel) is bi-equivariance with respect to the stabilizer of the group action ${G \curvearrowright B}$; this is \mbox{\citep[Theorem 3.2]{10.5555/3454287.3455107}}.
 Specialized to the present example of the abelian group $G$ and trivial vector bundles over $B$, bi-equivariance amounts to invariance with respect to addition of elements in the stabilizer ${\{(k, -k)\}_{k \in \Z} \subset G}$, i.e.